 Every parent wants to be the best they can be for their child, helping to guide them through life while maintaining a positive relationship.
 Being the magical “Cool Parent” is the long sought-after goal of many.
 But how do you achieve “cool” status without becoming a doormat – or worse, a bad parent?
+We’ve got three parent involvement tips to get you started.

 Work with your child to address some of their personal and school related goals.
 Let them help decide what these goals should be, and also what their reward should be for completing them.
 Including them in the decision making process helps them feel more involved, and providing an enticing rewards system will bring a new fun factor into otherwise dull or difficult tasks.